Dhakal29/LLM_from_scratch_with_Nepal_constitution/README.md

-# Large Language Model from Scratch with Nepal Constitution
+#Created Large Language Model from Scratch with Nepal Constitution

 References Taken  from Sebastian Raschka book